SFTMix: Elevating Language Model Instruction Tuning with Mixup Recipe: Introduction

-In this paper, we take a different approach by proposing SFTMix, a novel Mixup-based \citep{zhang2018mixup} recipe to elevate LLM instruction tuning beyond the conventional NTP paradigm, without the need for well-curated datasets.
+In this paper, we take a different approach by proposing SFTMix, a novel Mixup-based~\citep{zhang2018mixup} recipe to elevate LLM instruction tuning without the need for well-curated datasets.
 Our design is motivated by the observation that an LLM's confidence distribution is uneven across the semantic representation space.
-Since confident data is prone to overfitting \citep{zhang2021mixup, han2024selective} and unconfident data is harder to generalize \citep{elsayed2018large, jiang2018predicting}, we argue that data with varying confidence levels should play distinct roles in instruction tuning.
-Hence, we first derive an LLM's confidence from its training dynamics \citep{swayamdipta2020dataset} and divide the SFT dataset into confident and unconfident subsets accordingly.
+Since confident data is prone to overfitting~\citep{zhang2021mixup, han2024selective} and unconfident data is harder to generalize~\citep{elsayed2018large, jiang2018predicting}, we argue that data with varying confidence levels should play distinct roles in instruction tuning.
+Hence, we first derive an LLM's confidence from its training dynamics~\citep{swayamdipta2020dataset} and divide the SFT dataset into confident and unconfident subsets accordingly.
 We then linearly interpolate between these subsets and introduce a Mixup-based regularization to support learning on these additional, interpolated examples.
-By propagating supervision signals across confidence regions \citep{bengio2009curriculum, chapelle2009semi, sohn2020fixmatch} and encouraging linear behavior between them \citep{zhang2018mixup, verma2019manifold}, our recipe mitigates overfitting in confident examples while enhancing generalization in unconfident ones during LLM instruction tuning.
+By propagating supervision signals across confidence regions~\citep{bengio2009curriculum, chapelle2009semi, sohn2020fixmatch} and encouraging linear behavior between them~\citep{zhang2018mixup, verma2019manifold}, our recipe mitigates overfitting in confident examples while enhancing generalization in unconfident ones during LLM instruction tuning.

 We demonstrate the effectiveness of our proposed SFTMix recipe in both instruction-following and domain-specific SFT settings.
-In particular, SFTMix significantly outperforms the conventional NTP baseline in both MT-Bench \citep{zheng2023judging} and AlpacaEval-2 \citep{dubois2024lengthcontrolled}, with consistent improvements across LLM families (i.e., Llama \citep{dubey2024llama}, Mistral \citep{jiang2023mistral}) and SFT datasets of varying sizes and qualities (i.e., Alpaca-52K \citep{alpaca}, UltraChat-200K \citep{tunstall2023zephyr}).
-Moreover, in the healthcare domain, Llama-3.1-8B and Mistral-7B-v0.1, instruction-tuned on MedAlpaca-263K \citep{han2023medalpaca} using SFTMix, achieve an average of $1.5\%$ absolute increase in accuracy across four question-answering benchmarks \citep{jin2019pubmedqa, jin2021disease, pal2022medmcqa}.
+In particular, SFTMix significantly outperforms the conventional NTP baseline in both MT-Bench~\citep{zheng2023judging} and AlpacaEval-2~\citep{dubois2024lengthcontrolled}, with consistent improvements across LLM families (i.e., Llama~\citep{dubey2024llama}, Mistral~\citep{jiang2023mistral}, and Qwen~\citep{hui2024qwen25}) and SFT datasets of varying sizes and qualities (i.e., Alpaca-52K~\citep{alpaca}, UltraChat-200K~\citep{tunstall2023zephyr}, and Tulu3-939K~\citep{lambert2024tulu}).
+Moreover, in the healthcare domain, Llama-3.1-8B and Mistral-7B-v0.1, instruction-tuned on MedAlpaca-263K~\citep{han2023medalpaca} using SFTMix, increase the accuracy by an average of $1.5\%$ absolutely across four question-answering benchmarks~\citep{jin2019pubmedqa, jin2021disease, pal2022medmcqa}.